-I’m your average tech geek/dev/infosec-nerd/scuba diver/blacksmith/sword-fighter/crime fighter/ENTP/warcrafter/activist, and I currently work as the CTO and CSO at a business innovation agency in New York City.
+I’m just your average hacker/dev/infosec-nerd/scuba diver/blacksmith/sword-fighter/crime fighter/ENTP/warcrafter/speaker/author/activist, and I am the former CTO at a business innovation agency in New York City, currently exploring the startup CTO world.

 I’ve been lucky enough to do some cool stuff in my thirty-something years.
 Some quick and interesting tidbits (in no particular order):